 - Any medical aspects have been approved

-Once all of the above has been completed your licence application may be approved and a licence card sent out to you.
+Once all the above has been completed your licence application may be approved.

 You can add a visa to your Rally licence which will allow you to compete overseas.